CJhey/CRnM-Home/index.md

 ## Technosemiotics Nextbook

-You can access the Technosemiotics Nextbook on <a href="https://technosemiotics.net/">this link</a>.
+You can access the Technosemiotics Nextbook on <a href="https://nextbook.technosemiotics.eu/ ">this link</a>.
 This Nextbook is maintained by Auli Viidalepp.

+## Technosemiotics Winter School website

+<a href="http://winterschool2023.technosemiotics.eu/">Here</a> you can find the Technosemiotics Winter School website, including information on the workshop, presentations given and general information.
+This is also mantained by Auli Viidalepp.

 ### [Page information](/crnm-home/infopage)